agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ## Learning about an agent from their actions: motivating example

 Consider the MDP version of Bob's Restaurant Choice problem.
-Bob is choosing between restaurants and has full knowledge of which restaurants are open (i.e. all of them) and knows the street layout.
+Bob is choosing between restaurants, all restaurants are open (and Bob knows this), and Bob also knows the street layout.
 Previously, we discussed how to compute optimal behavior *given* Bob's utility function over restaurants.
-Now we get to observe Bob's behavior and our task is to infer his utility function:
+Now we infer Bob's utility function *given* observations of the behavior in the codebox:

 ~~~~
 var world = restaurantChoiceMDP;